Project Management Special Interest Group

 Andy Crockett (Hon.
 Treasurer)

-PMSIG will be looking for a committee to be voted in at the AGM so please look out for information on how to put yourself forward.
-And if you wish to join the group committee, please contact the Founding Hon.
-Secretary Nicola Powell at firstname.lastname@example.org
+PMSIG will be looking for new committee members to be voted in at the next AGM and for co-option.
+Please contact the Hon.
+Secretary Nicola Powell at firstname.lastname@example.org if you are interested and want to know more.